 All Helia could gather for certain was that there was a giant in the forest to the north that ate humans and it needed to be slain.
 She’d killed eight giants back in Tegath and she’d heard similar stories of their enormity and power.
 However, they were far from what the stories purported.
 A hundred feet ended up being fifteen or twenty.
 Their strength, while often exaggerated to god-like status, could not to be taken lightly.
 Luckily they were brutish and not very smart which made outwitting them relatively easy.

 Giants were not easy to kill though.
 They could take devastating wounds and still have the strength to tear a person in half like paper.
 She’d once witnessed a man get his head popped off like a doll by a giant that was all but disemboweled.
-Many slayers took on giants in large groups and used ropes and crossbows, but Helia’s preferred method had been to sever their Achilles tendons with her sword which would drop them to their knees and she could slash open the arteries of their thick necks.
+Many slayers took on giants in large groups and used ropes and crossbows, but Helia’s preferred method had been to sever their Achilles tendons with her sword, drop them to their knees, and then slash open their thick necks for a quick kill.
 It worked each time and she knew it would work for this Gray Shadow.

 After gathering her needed supplies and receiving the necessary information on the giant’s alleged home range, Helia was off to complete her job.
 It would take her almost four days to reach the giant’s dwelling by horse, though many said merely trespassing in the North Woods would be enough to bring him to her.